 First, it’s important to understand what’s healthy and what’s not.

-If your cat isn’t a fan of your significant other, but is all about you, jealousy might be to blame.
+If your cat isn’t a fan of your significant other but is all about you, jealousy might be to blame.
 Cats, like humans, can get jealous if they’re insecure.
 And this can be especially triggered if your cat has recently endured change.
 If there’s one thing that we know about cats, it’s that they’re not fans of change.
-Should change occur, your cat can react accordingly to how they feel.
+Should a change occur, your cat can react accordingly to how they feel.

 For instance: let’s say your significant other and you just took the next step in your relationship and the two of you have decided to move in together.
 While this is totally exciting, your cat might be less than thrilled about the new addition to their living quarters.
 Or, let’s say you’ve just welcomed a new family member into your home—either a human baby or a new kitten/puppy.
 Well, that can certainly trigger some insecurities and frustration inside your cat’s mind.
 And, because of it, they might react by becoming possessive over you.